NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/ehrenfest.md

 distribution = DynamicalDistribution(v, r, size(sim))* PureState(1, Adiabatic())
 ```

-To run an ensemble simulation we additionally choose number of trajectories `n_traj` and timespan `tspan` and we pass all the established settings to the `run_ensemble` function.
-In this example we output velocities by specifying `output=:velocity` and store the final values in the `final_velocities` array.
+To run an ensemble simulation we additionally choose number of trajectories `n_traj` and timespan `tspan` and we pass all the established settings to the `run_dynamics` function.
+In this example we output velocities by specifying `output=OutputVelocity` and store the final values in the `final_velocities` array.
 Following that, we calculate final momenta.
 ```@example ehrenfest
 n_traj = 5000
 tspan = (0.0, 3000.0)
-solution = run_ensemble(sim, tspan, distribution;
+solution = run_dynamics(sim, tspan, distribution;
-    trajectories=n_traj, output=:velocity)
+    trajectories=n_traj, output=OutputVelocity)
-final_velocities = [r.velocity[end] for r in solution]
+final_velocities = [r[:OutputVelocity][end] for r in solution]
 momenta = reduce(vcat, final_velocities*atoms.masses[1])
 ```